coltonTB/personal/content/resume.md

 ## Projects

+#### SeekPanda MVP
+A Web portal that connects customers to chinese translators for hire

+*July 2015 - Present (freelance)*

++ Build with React and Flux

 #### [Ice-js](http://coltonTB.github.io/ice-js)
 A framework for building single-page javascript apps with Express.js

 *April 2015 - Present*

 > + Handles pre-rendering, bootstrapping, and complex routing automatically

-> + Built with Browserify, React, Express, and Backbone.js
++ Built with Browserify, React, Express, and Backbone.js

 #### [Pay with Bitcoin](https://github.com/coltonTB/pay-with-bitcoin)